chiragsonani/Computer-Vision-Project/EX4_ Demosaicing_&_ High_Dynamic_Range_(HDR)/EX4_README.md

 # 📦 Computer Vision: Demosaicing & High Dynamic Range (HDR)

-This task implements omplete raw image processing pipeline from scratch.
+This task implements complete raw image processing pipeline from scratch.
 It covers the fundamental steps of converting raw sensor data into a viewable image, including demosaicing, color correction, and handling high dynamic range (HDR) scenes.
 ---

 ## 🚀 The Task Pipeline